include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 The combination of Kexec and Kdump (http://lse.sourceforge.net/kdump/) utilities provides modern crash dumping facilities and potential for faster bootup, bypassing the firmware on reboots.
 Kexec loads a new kernel from a running kernel, and Kdump can provide a memory dump of the previous kernel for debugging.

-This release includes iscsi-initiator-utils
+This release includes iscsi-initiator-utils, iSCSI

 daemon and utility programs that provide support for hardware